Beverly Hills, Ferndale

-Country Day girls roll past Ferndale to claim 17th consecutive district title
+Country Day girls roll past Ferndale to claim 17th consecutive regional title

 By Mike Moore